mido3ds/C4IAN/docs/assessment.md

 The application should be ready to deploy to devices with low-power microprocessors running linux.
 Unfortunately, we have to emulate those devices for budget reasons, and to be able to test various stressful mobility models, which would be nearly impossible using actual hardware.

 # Use Cases
-- Nation wide emergency situations, when most/all of the internet infrastructure is gone, and emergency tactical units need to communicate with the command centre with no preconfigured setup.
+- Nation wide emergency situations, when most/all of the internet infrastructure is gone, and emergency tactical units need to communicate with the command center with no preconfigured setup.
 - Plot a frequently updated map of deployed units' positions and their current activities in places with no internet coverage.
 - Rapidly notify nearby units of any danger.
 - Use complex multi-layer digital encryption that is not feasible in analog communications via RF.